umran/apify/README.md

 ### The Embedded Class

 Embedded documents are, as the name suggests, documents that will not be stored under its own collection, but rather embedded in an existing collection.
 Documents classified as embedded are usually documents that do not make much sense outside the context of a parent document.
-Apify requires you to define a separate embedded document for each level of nesting within a parent document.
+Because the shape of any individual document schema is flat, Apify requires you to define a separate embedded document for each level of nesting in order to define documents with deeply nested structures.

 See below for an example schema of an embedded document